Albaicín: History

+Early history

 The region surrounding what today is Granada has been populated since at least 5500 BC.
 The most ancient ruins found in the area belong to an oppidum called Ilturir, founded by the Iberian Bastetani tribe around 650 BC.
 This settlement became later known as Iliberri or Iliberis.
 In 44 BC Iliberis became a Roman colony and in 27 BC it became a Roman municipium named Florentia Iliberritana ('Flourishing Iliberri').
 The historical relation between present-day Granada and the Roman-era Iliberis has long been debated by scholars.
 Modern archeological digs on the Albaicín hill have uncovered finds demonstrating the presence of a significant Roman town on that site.
 Little is known, however, about the history of the city in the period between the end of the Roman era and the 11th century.

 The Umayyad conquest of Hispania, starting in 711 AD, brought large parts of the Iberian Peninsula under Muslim control, becoming known as al-Andalus.
 During the early Islamic period, under the rule of the Emirate and Caliphate of Cordoba (8th to 10th centuries), the area of the Albaicin was occupied by a small settlement and fortress (ḥiṣn) named Gharnāṭa, which had a mainly Jewish population and was thus also known as Gharnāṭat al-Yahūd ("Gharnāṭa of the Jews").
 A larger settlement, Madīnat Ilbīra, was located further northwest, near present-day Atarfe.
-At the beginning of the 11th century, the area became dominated by the Zirids, a Sanhaja Berber group and offshoot of the Zirids who ruled parts of North Africa.
-When the Caliphate of Cordoba collapsed after 1009, the Zirid leader Zawi ben Ziri established an independent kingdom for himself, the Taifa of Granada.
-Rather than settling at Madīnat Ilbīra, Zawi ben Ziri settled in the more defensible position of Gharnāṭa (Granada) instead.
-In a short time this town was transformed into one of the most important cities of al-Andalus.